cth06-Github/CS3249_Assignment2_ChatbotReplica/README.md

 # Pre-Consultation Chatbot - Streamlit Replica

-This is a Streamlit replica of the Pre-Consultation Chatbot interface.
+This is a Streamlit replica of the Pre-Consultation Chatbot interface for CS3249 Assignment 2.
+I did NOT design the chatbot.
+The teaching team did and I used AI to replicate the design so that my user participants can try it to get a feel without using the actual chatbot.

 ## Features